Kernix13/rural-homestead/livable-sheds-permits.md

 ### Zoning Codes

 - Zoning deals with the location of <ins>where</ins> you intend to place your building.
-- Zoning regulations are based on more local factors and determine the size requirements of your building on what zone it’s located in.
+- Zoning regulations are based on more local factors and determine the size requirements of your building on what zone it's located in.
 You will need to call your local zoning or planning department to find that info.
 - Cities and towns in North Carolina have been fairly accommodating for people intending to use tiny homes as an Accessory Dwelling Unit (ADU).
 So if you have plans to put your tiny home in your backyard, most areas have specific guidelines in addition to the standard setback and such.
 For example, some require that the ADU can only be a certain size, based on the size of the primary dwelling.
 - If you plan on putting the tiny home on a different parcel of land, or plan on using it as something like an Airbnb or vacation home, <ins>there will be different zoning guidelines</ins>.
 - Zoning codes are super specific to each town and city and typically can have different requirements within each city zone.
 So your first stop would be to contact the Planning & Zoning department of your county.
 They will direct you to the proper contact.